Pokémon Go Raid Battles are a new feature added to the game as part of a larger Gym Rework.

 EX Raid Battles

-There are also EX Raid Battles, which is how you are able to capture one of the game's most powerful creatures - Gen 1's MewTwo.
+There are also EX Raid Battles, which was originally how you were able to capture one of the game's most powerful creatures - Gen 1's MewTwo, and now how you'll be able to capture Gen 3's equivalent - more on these in our dedicated guide to EX Raid battles and how to catch Deoxys.

 Whichever Raid you finish, there will be unique rewards as well as a chance to catch the creature is up for grabs.
 Here is a recap of the process: